Tame symmetric algebras of period four with small Gabriel quivers: Algebras of generalized quaternion type

-We finish with a few necessary results concerning non-regular vertices in biserial case.
+Now, we will prove two necessary results concerning non-regular vertices in biserial case (Propositions \ref{prop:typeN} and \ref{prop:biser}).
 If the Gabriel quiver of $\La$ is biserial, but not biregular, we need to understand at least general facts about position of non-regular vertices, i.e. $(1,2)$- or $(2,1)$-vertices.

 Assume that $i$ is a $(1,2)$-vertex